TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Feel free to contact me for tips and requests or pull a request/open an issue on Github.

 > ## **Support NeuroMod**
-If you want to show your appreciation for NeuroMod, consider becoming a Sponsor on GitHub or supporting me on Patreon in the 'Sponsor this project' section.
+If you want to show your appreciation for NeuroMod, consider becoming a Sponsor on GitHub or supporting me on Patreon in the 'Sponsor this project' section that will be enabled as soon as NeuroMod is published and peer reviewed.